TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 57/Psalms 57.9.md

 ---

-I will give thanks unto thee, O Lord, among the peoples: I will sing praises unto thee among the nations.
+I will give thanks to you, Lord, among the peoples.
+I will sing praises to you among the nations.